jacobpclouse/Online-Security-System/README.md

 ## Bugs:
 - Currently looks like the start and stop times are not written correctly (videos that are minutes long are only logged as being seconds long)
-- Way that ip is passed in tkinter is not correct, formatting checks not working
 - console only application is not passing video to the server correctly, it is able to pass pre made video though
+- reconnecting doesn't seem to be working, i need to adjust it so that if the client loses connection to the server it will try again and again to reconnect until it hits its timeout limit